 Mobile Tools For Easy Spanish

-- Pimsleurs (via Audible) has really helped because I can listen to it on my iPod while I’m doing house work.
-I really like the way Pimsleurs teaches Spanish.
+- Pimsleurs has really helped because I can listen to it on my phone while I’m doing house work.
+And I really like the way Pimsleurs teaches Spanish.
 It is presented in conversation style and the repetition is good.
 As the program goes along they bring up past words and phrases making them easier to retain.
 Get a 7-day Pimsleur trial for free.

 - SpanishDict.com is an excellent free resource.
 They send out a free newsletter, so every day I learn a new Spanish word.
 They give the word, the definition and some examples of how it would be used in conversation.
 I usually write the word and examples down in a note book.
 This helps me remember them better and work on writing the language at the same time.
 The videos are exceptional – and free as well.